Eyelid Surgery in Coral Springs, FL

 Although eyelid surgery is more common in older patients, younger patients who have excessive skin around their eyelids often take advantage of this procedure.

-Blepharoplasty improves the appearance of the lower eyelids, the upper eyelids or both lids.
-Blepharoplasty allows for a rejuvenated appearance to the surrounding area of your eyes, making you look more youthful and rested.
+After the blepharoplasty treatment in our Coral Springs practice, you'll experience a rejuvenated appearance to the surrounding area of your eyes, making you look more youthful and rested.
 Droopy and puffy eyelids can make you look aged and can also impair vision.

 Eyelid Surgery: Cosmetic Or Medical